uc-r/Advanced-R/README.md

 the day of class:

 1. Download the class material at [TBD]().
 This will provide you with the data and R scripts to follow along during class.
-I have also included handy cheat sheets that you can reference throughout different sections.

 2. All slides are available via the hyperlinks in the schedule above so that you can follow along.